timoxley/functional-javascript-workshop/problems/basic_every_some/problem.md

 Use array#some and Array#every to check every user passed to your returned function exists in the array passed to the exported function.

+## Conditions

+* Do not use any for/while loops or Array#forEach.
+* Do not create any unecessary functions e.g. helpers.

 ## Resources

 * https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/every